ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 from pathlib import Path
 def read_store(self, parameter):
    """
-      Read data file and returns a Python dictionary that contains groups and channels in a TDM-like structure.
+      Reads data file and returns a Python dictionary that contains groups and channels in a TDM-like structure.
    """